How can we help you?

 - Stay away from drugs and alcohol.
 Most employers demand drug and alcohol tests, both when you apply for a job and as an ongoing part of working life.
 Avoiding drugs and alcohol will also keep you and other people safe on-site, and help you stay mentally focused and physically strong.

 - Get work experience.
-This is usually unpaid work, but in return, you’ll get great experience to add to your CV and a reference to help you get a job in the future.
+This is usually unpaid short-term work, but in return, you’ll get great experience to add to your CV and a reference to help you get a job in the future.
+They may even offer to take you on as an apprentice.
+Read about how to get some trades experience under your belt.

 Why should I do work experience?